 You can find multiple free directories online, which you can use to look for recruiting agencies based on the industry or sector, location, and special skills or training required.
 Check out Online Recruiters Directory and iRecruit.

 Looking through professional publications or resources is another excellent way to find recruiters because you are likely to find agencies advertising to your group members.
 Attending conferences and special events hosted by these associations will also give you the chance to connect with recruiters who are presenting or hosting vendor booths.

 5. “Best of” Lists

 Specific publications often rank the best recruiting agencies each year.
-This list will tell you how to follow or connect with the profiles of recruiters who fit what you are looking for.
+These lists will tell you how to follow or connect with the profiles of recruiters who fit what you are looking for.

 6. Use LinkedIn